Worlds apart: The post-WWII divide that gave birth to the Cold War

 It was also decided that the victorious countries could take reparations from the defeated Germany.

-Specifically, it was agreed that the Soviet Union could take $20 billion worth of goods from its zone of occupation.
+Specifically, it was agreed that the Soviet Union could take $20 billion worth of goods from its zone of occupation, much of it from East Germany.

-This would further add to the economic divide between East and West.
+However, the implementation of this would further add to the tensions between East and West.

 The conference also failed to bring about a resolution on the issue of Poland.
 The Western Allies' desire for free and open elections in Poland was in conflict with Stalin's intention to establish a pro-Soviet government there.

-Stalin continued to refuse to allow open and free elections in Poland.
+Stalin continued to refuse to allow open and free elections in Poland, as he had promised to do at Yalta.

 As a result, Truman decided not to give the Soviet Union any further aid.
-This would mark the beginning of the Cold War.
+This is considered to be the beginning of the Cold War.

 The Cold War begins

-The term "Cold War" is used to describe the period of tension between the Soviet Union and the United States that began in the aftermath of World War II.
+As a result, the term 'Cold War' is specifically used to describe the period of tension between the Soviet Union and the United States that began in the aftermath of World War II.

 It is so called because it was a time when the two superpowers were in competition with each other, but they never fought a direct war.